CarlosMartinez-USDA/json-to-xml/ReadMe.md

 5. Open a JSON file in Oxygen
 6. Verify it contains the`<data>  </data>`at the beginning of the file and at the end of the file.

-## Creating the Transformation Scenario in oXyGen
+## Creating the Transformation Scenario in Oxygen
 1) Choose the json-to-mods.xsl as the transformation stylesheet.
 2) If you're creating a scenario, set the output page as desired.
 3) DO NOT set any parameters.
 This is taken care of by the new testing parameters added to the params-cm.xsl file.